ROCm/HIP/docs/reference/programming_model.rst

     ``HIP_TEMPLATE_KERNEL_LAUNCH`` preprocessor macro before including the HIP headers to turn it into a templated function.

-* Using the
-  :doxygen:`launch APIs supporting the triple-chevron syntax <Clang>` directly.
+* Using the launch APIs supporting the triple-chevron syntax directly.

   .. caution::